awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 In step 2, you created scaling policies that provided instructions to the Auto Scaling group about how to scale in and scale out when the conditions that you specify change\.
 In this step, you create alarms by identifying the metrics to watch, defining the conditions for scaling, and then associating the alarms with the scaling policies\.

 **Example: AddCapacity**
-Use the following CloudWatch [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to create an alarm that increases the size of the Auto Scaling group based on an average CPU threshold value of 60% for at least two consecutive evaluation periods of two minutes\.
+Use the following CloudWatch [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to create an alarm that increases the size of the Auto Scaling group based on an average CPU threshold value of 60 percent for at least two consecutive evaluation periods of two minutes\.
 To use your own custom metric, specify its name in `--metric-name` and its namespace in `--namespace`\.

 ```
 aws cloudwatch put-metric-alarm --alarm-name Step-Scaling-AlarmHigh-AddCapacity \